Fancy starting a sports blog and getting loads of freebies?

 And remember it’s not my day job.
 This all takes SO MUCH time.

 I don’t make a lot of money from the5krunner.com.
 Certainly not enough to live off.
 Probably an AWFUL LOT less than you think I do.

-The only money I make is from coaching (not really the5krunner.com but it is linked to here), a few partnerships (which are disclosed) and from disclosed, click-through purchases from Amazon which many of my kind readers click from time-to-time and which I really appreciate.
+The only money I make is from coaching (not really the5krunner.com but it is linked to here), a few affiliate partnerships (which are disclosed NRG, PMC) and from disclosed, click-through purchases from Amazon which many of my kind readers click from time-to-time and which I really appreciate.
+Edit: and now advertising

 I know for a fact that reasonably popular reviews that I write can EASILY lead to 3 figure unit sales of that item on Amazon.
 Or absolutely no sales at all if the timing is wrong and the google ranking position too low.

 - If you are certain your reviews can lead to sales then the best route is to buy and hold stock for resale.
 But you are not certain!
 Neither am I. And holding stock takes time and cash.

 - Next best option is to partner with someone.
 You might get a 5-10% commission.
 But unless you also offer the buyer an incentive (discount) then they won’t necessarily click on one of your links.
 So if your business partner also agrees to give a customer discount as well as a commission to you then all is good.
 However now we are talking about a reduction of maybe 20% of the revenue for the seller which may well be at least half their profit.
 If you give a coupon for a discount then the seller will also be worried about that coupon being passed around and used by people who have NOT visited your site.
 So for all THAT to work you have to deliver LARGE SALES LEVELS to make it all worth the while for the brand…you can’t, you’re too small.
 The fact that your blog is too small means you won’t find a partner who will work with a discount+commission structure; unless you are lucky.